Frank-Proulx/w2-language-selector/README.md

 ## Description

-This website uses a scoring quiz to determine based on your answers which programming language is best for the user.
-It then displays the result along with a picture that corresponds to their language.
+This website uses a scoring quiz to determine which programming language is best for the user.
+It then displays the result along with a picture and a message that corresponds to their language.
+The options are Ruby, Javascript and C#.

 ## Setup/Installation Requirements